nbn7272/FNF-Fusion-Engine/README.md

 	 - Binary mode bases your accuracy on whether or not you hit the note, rather than the timing.
  - **Easily Port Modding Plus Mods to Fusion in 1 Minute**
 	 - Check out this youtube video on how to do it
+#The following features have not been added from modding plus
+ - **Custom difficulty**
+	- The only difficulties are easy, normal, and hard
 # Credits
 ### Friday Night Funkin'
  - [ninjamuffin99](https://twitter.com/ninja_muffin99) - Programming